ad3002/trseeker/README.md

-# Trseeker: a Python framework for working with noncoding DNA
+# Trseeker: a Python library and framework for working with various genomics data

 ## Contents